Swift’s typealias explained with five examples

 Published on: January 2, 2020

 Swift grants developers the ability to shadow certain types with an alternative name using the typealias keyword.
-We can use this feature to create tuples and closures that look like types, or we can use them to provide alternate names to existing objects.
+We can use this feature to create tuples and closures that look like types, or we can use them to provide alternative names for existing objects.
+In this post, we'll look at five ways in which typealiases can help you write cleaner and better code.

 1. Improving readability with type aliases